 Of course you don’t want anyone to get hurt on the job.
-No matter what type of business you are in, maintaining a safe and healthy workplace is not just a legal responsibility – it’s critical to maintaining worker productivity, your company’s reputation and a successful bottom line.
-But with a complicated maze of state and federal regulatory requirements, it can be easy to overlook many of the details in involved maintaining and properly documenting your safe workplace.
+No matter what type of business you are in, maintaining a safe and healthy workplace is not just a legal responsibility – it’s critical to maintaining worker productivity, your company’s reputation, and a successful bottom line.
+But with a complicated maze of state and federal regulatory requirements, it can be easy to overlook many of the details involved in maintaining and properly documenting your safe and healthy workplace.

-Led by a former Assistant Secretary of Labor heading OSHA, Constangy’s team of experienced attorneys helps our clients anticipate and meet legal requirements for worker safety, identify situations that are likely to draw regulatory attention, manage audits and inspections, and respond when crisis strikes, and represent clients during OSHA inspections and if citations are issued.
+Led by a former Assistant Secretary of Labor heading OSHA, Constangy’s team of experienced attorneys helps our clients anticipate and meet legal requirements for worker safety, identify situations that are likely to draw regulatory attention, manage audits and inspections, respond when crisis strikes, and represent clients during OSHA inspections and if citations are issued.

 What Sets Us Apart